 Forty Thieves vs Klondike: From 82% to 10% Win Rate

-Compare Forty Thieves and Klondike solitaire.
-Two decks vs one, same-suit only vs alternating colors, one-card moves vs group sequences — and the 70-point win-rate gap.
+Forty Thieves vs Klondike solitaire.
+Two decks vs one, same-suit only vs alternating colors, one-card moves vs group sequences — a 72-point win-rate gap.

 Both Forty Thieves and Klondike are beloved solitaire classics, but they offer very different experiences.
 Use the table below to compare key stats, then read our detailed game pages to learn rules and strategy.